HLR/DomiKnowS/docs/PIPELINE.md

 # Pipeline

-Programmer's steps to using our framework.
+The following is user's steps to using our framework.

 - [Pipeline](#pipeline)
   - [1.
 Knowledge Declaration](#1-knowledge-declaration)